SouthGreenPlatform/VcfHunter/turorial_painting_GEMO_visualization.md

 block identified at step 4.
 The second one also draw these blocks but allowed refinement of these block using custom and adjustable parameters.
 For block drawing of step 4 we will reformat block files so that they match expectation with GEMO.
+In addition, block identified at step 4 were identified based on pseudo-likelyhood of genotype based binomial distribution.
+As for The second tool of GEMO that allowed to adjust parameters to refine block the statistics of attribution of block is different from the one based on pseudo-likelyhood, the same algorythm as the one for GEMO was applied on data so that obtained block are identical to the one obtained in GEMO with default parameters.
 For this run the following command line:

 ```{bash}
 mkdir step5